B-UMMI/Chewie-NS/README.md

 ## Chewie-NS Documentation

-Chewie-NS has all its documentations available at [Chewie-NS' Read The Docs](https://chewie-ns.readthedocs.io/en/latest/).
+Chewie-NS has all its documentation available at [Chewie-NS' Read The Docs](https://chewie-ns.readthedocs.io/en/latest/).

 ## Local installation

 ### Cookiecutter installation

-Chewie-NS has a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template that will perform the installation of a local server by modifiying automatically some files.
+Chewie-NS has a [cookiecutter](https://github.com/cookiecutter/cookiecutter) template that will perform the installation of a local server by automatically modifying some files.

 #### Quickstart

-To use it, you need to start by installing the latest cookiecutter:
+Start by installing the latest cookiecutter version:

 ```bash
 pip install cookiecutter
 ```

-Then in the directory where you want to create your local server run:
+Then, in the directory where you want to create your local server, run:

 ```bash
 cookiecutter https://github.com/B-UMMI/Chewie-NS.git